mochoabuilds/ConversationalCommerce/README.md

 ## WHY

 * Trade has relied on conversation for millennia.
 This iOS app makes the effort to know local businesses easier.
-The app also is a testbed for a neighborhood to get a peak at a market design that doesn't exist yet in a neighborhood.
+The app is also a testbed for a neighborhood to get a peek at a market design that doesn't yet exist in their neighborhood.
+Hopefully this approach provides a more integrated view of how humans might interact in the future (to design a more sustainable future as we live on a finite planet with biophysical limits).

 ## FEATURE LIST